Assemblies are a great way to keep in touch with what is going on in the school and your child’s classroom.

 For the school of our size, the amount of lost property collected each week is mind boggling.
 Most of this is unnamed and never returned to the owner.
 Please encourage your child to look after their clothes and please help us by clearly naming all items.
 Each term, any lost property not collected is taken to a charity shop in town.
 Lost property can be viewed outside the Room 3 cloakbay.

-A comprehensive school newsletter is sent out each Thursday for families and school community members.
+A comprehensive school newsletter is sent out every second Thursday for families and school community members.
 The newsletter contains information, class events, student’s work and celebration items and reminders.
 They are available in hard copy and electronically via email and on the school website.

 Outdoor Education (EOTC)